Bundle v1 — Satsignal .mbnt Receipt Spec

 6.4 Deriving doc_hash from the transaction

 Walk the outputs; for each scriptPubKey, check for the 00 6a prefix (OP_FALSE OP_RETURN) and a single push; the pushed bytes whose first 4 bytes are MBNT is the payload.
 Slice doc_hash_on_chain = payload[8:28].
-Constant-time compare to sha256(JCS(canonical.json))[:20].
+Constant-time compare to sha256(SCJ_v1(canonical.json))[:20].
 Equal means the document was committed in this transaction; not equal means the document does not match this anchor — full stop.

 7. Conformant verification procedure